Tank2532/ShipStation-to-ClickUp/README.md

-# ShipStation-to-ClickUp
-Pulling info from ShipStation API to ClickUp API
+Once tagged in shipstation then the info is transferred to Click-Up